kubos/kubos/docs/sdk-cheatsheet.md

 ## Creating a Project

-Run the `kubos init` command followed by the name of your project to bootstrap your KubOS project.
-This will create a new directory under your current working directory with your project's name and add the source files for a basic KubOS project (kubos-rt-example).
+Run the `kubos init` command followed by the name of your project to bootstrap your Kubos project.
+This will create a new directory under your current working directory with your project's name and add the source files for a basic Kubos project (kubos-rt-example).

         $ kubos init project-name